mefranklin6/Extron-Frontend-API/README.md

 }
 ```

 To show a popup called `Popup1` for 5 seconds.
-(Alternatively not including `arg1` will default to the popup staying indefinetly, as documented)
+(Alternatively not including `arg1` will default to the popup staying indefinitely, as documented)

 ```JSON
 {